sooriyaarachchi/pybites.github.io-src/content/codechallenge18.md

 Hi Pythonistas, a new week, a new 'bite' of Python coding!
 This week we'll do another API exercise: you will parse your Twitter feed searching for book / movie / music / you-name-it recommendations.
 Can you create a simple [ParrotRead](https://parrotread.com)?
 Enjoy

 Ah what if you don't have or like Twitter?!
 Feel free to use any social media site where you can parse updates from people you follow or respect.
-Or use your favorite book service, for example [Goodreads](https://www.goodreads.com/).
+Or use your favorite service, for example [Goodreads](https://www.goodreads.com/) in case of books.

 ##The Challenge